ErpNetDocs/info/features/ui-ux-features/run-ui-function.md

 Such needs drive companies to look for **contemporary and intelligent tools** on the market that can **take on as much of the administrative efforts** as technically possible.

 **@@name platform** provides a modern, specialized **UI functionality** that results in **faster business operations**.
 The Run UI Function within the platform is designed to ease the process of **making it through the next steps of the document chain** you're working on.

-Learn how the **Run UI function** can empower your business to tackle your documentation challenges like a winner.
+This is executable by pressing button **Actions** (previously "Run").

 ## Preparing documents and creating records in a split second